The euro was steady against the dollar after the ECB's policy decision, where they failed to cut rates to boost euro zone growth.

 The yen reached a fresh six-year low on the New Zealand dollar on Monday, as safe-haven demand waned amid hopes of more stimulus from China.

 The euro fell to three-week low against the dollar on Friday, with investors wary given strong rhetoric from European Central Bank officials about its recent strength and awaiting German inflation data that could undermine it further.

-The dollar tumbled against the euro and the yen on Friday after mixed signals about the US labor market.
+The dollar edged higher against the euro and the yen after upbeat U.S. economic data.

 Ilya Spivak, Currency Strategist at FXCM, says the EUR/USD and the USD/CAD currency pairs could receive a boost as concerns about the U.S. economy subside.

 The euro fell on Wednesday, with investors wary after European Central Bank officials ramped up efforts to talk down the currency, with arguably its most hawkish member hinting at a radical softening of monetary policy.